Edit

 • Policy naming: Use a consistent naming convention for policy assignments to make it easier to identify the purpose of the policy.
 Include information such as the purpose and scope in the name.

 • Documentation: Keep records of policy assignments and configurations for auditing purposes.
-Document any changes made to the policy over time.
+Document any changes you make to the policy over time.

 • Regular reviews: Periodically review policy assignments to ensure they align with your organization's requirements.